Spinners/Spin.Swift/README.md

 <img alt="Feedback Loop" src="https://raw.githubusercontent.com/Spinners/Spin.Swift/master/Resources/feedback-loop.png" border="1"/>

-Feedbacks are the only places where you can perform side effects (networking, local I/O, UI rendering, whatever you do that accesses or mutates a state outside the local scope of the loop).
+Feedbacks are the only place where you can perform side effects (networking, local I/O, UI rendering, whatever you do that accesses or mutates a state outside the local scope of the loop).
 Conversely, a reducer is a pure function that can only produce a new value given a previous one and a transition request.
 Performing side effects in reducers is forbidden, as it would compromise its reproducibility.

-In real life applications, you can obviously have several feedbacks per Spin in order to separate preoccupations.
+In real life applications, you can obviously have several feedbacks per Spin in order to separate concerns.
 Each of the feedbacks will be applied sequentially on the input value.

 # The multiple ways to build a Spin

 Spin offers two ways to build a feedback loop.
-Both are equivalent and picking one only depends on your preference.
+Both are equivalent and picking one depends only on your preference.

 Let’s try them by building a Spin that regulates two integer values to make them converge to their average value (like some kind of system that would adjust a left and a right channel volume on stereo speakers to make them converge to the same level).

-The following example will rely on RxSwift, here are the **[ReactiveSwift](https://gist.github.com/twittemb/d2f31bc4e50aa287d6165638fc0069ef)** and **[Combine](https://gist.github.com/twittemb/b4fe726554b7d61f60d81a1136b8e4a3)** counterparts, you will see how similar they are.
+The following example will rely on RxSwift, here are the **[ReactiveSwift](https://gist.github.com/twittemb/d2f31bc4e50aa287d6165638fc0069ef)** and **[Combine](https://gist.github.com/twittemb/b4fe726554b7d61f60d81a1136b8e4a3)** counterparts; you will see how similar they are.

 We will need a data type for our state: